 - Professional Ethics & Law Office Procedure

 Students in some programs may be required to take online classes and attend classes at different locations.

 Graduates of NAU’s paralegal studies programs are eligible to sit for the Certified Legal Assistant (CLA) exam administered by the National Association of Legal Assistants (NALA) and receive the designation of "Certified Paralegal" or "CP".
 Graduates may also seek certification from the National Federation of Paralegal Associations (NFPA) through the Paralegal CORE Competency Exam™ (PCCE™) exam.

 A paralegal may not give legal advice, represent a client in court, or set fees.
 A paralegal is not an attorney.
 Some jurisdictions regulate the admission of individuals into the paralegal profession.
 A person convicted of a felony may not be able to serve as a paralegal in certain states.
 Please consult with your state’s judicial offices to determine the regulation of paralegals in your state.

 “NAU is a great place to work because of the people.
 I have met some of my new best friends, colleagues, shoot…FAMILY!
 We go through a lot together.
 We share the good times and the bad.”

 Angela Hernandez - LPN II (staff)

 National American University’s Albuquerque campus is conveniently located in the heart of the Albuquerque metro area.
 The Albuquerque campus has been serving students in the central New Mexico area since 1975, and has long been considered one of NAU’s flagship campus locations.
-In addition to its strong business and information technology curriculum, the Albuquerque campus offers excellent degree programs in medical assisting, medical administrative assistant, and healthcare management.
+In addition to its strong Albuquerque paralegal school curriculum, the Albuquerque campus offers excellent degree programs in medical assisting, medical administrative assistant, and healthcare management.
 Located at the intersection of San Mateo and Indian School Road, the campus is convenient to Interstate 40 East and the Uptown Area.